CharlesZ54/mewhenbowling/README.md

 3. **Commits** the updated iCal file back to the repository
 4. **Updates** the iCal feed automatically

-This ensures your calendar feed is always in sync with your events!
+This ensures your bowling league calendar feed is always in sync with your events!

 ## File Structure